dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 ### DON'T use `late` when a constructor initialization list will do.

-Sound null safety requires Dart to ensure that a non-nullable field must be initialized before it can be read.
+Sound null safety requires Dart to ensure that a non-nullable field is initialized before it can be read.
 Since fields can be read inside the constructor body, this means you get an error if you don't initialize a non-nullable field before the body runs.